 China is the largest pork producer and consumption market in the world.
-Supplies of pork in China is largely dependent on the availability of agricultural resources, government's policies, regulatory environment, animal epidemics and production technology.
-Given the importance of pork in Chinese diet, demand has always been stable and strong.
-Coupled with economic growth and improvement of people's living standards, demand for high-quality pork products is expected to expand further.
+Supplies of pork in China are largely dependent on the availability of agricultural resources, government policies, regulatory environment, animal epidemics and production technology.
+Given the importance of pork in the Chinese diet, demand has always been stable and strong.
+As China continues to experience economic growth and improvement of people's living standards, demand for high-quality pork products is expected to expand further.
+For short-term trend, it is mainly driven by industry cycles and near-term events.

-According to the National Bureau of Statistics of China, the total production of hogs in 2021 was 671 million heads, 27.4% higher than 527 million heads in 2020.
-The total production volume of pork was 53.0 million tons, an increase of 28.8% as compared to 41.1 million tons in the previous year.
-With reference to the statistics published by the MOA, the average hog price in 2021 was RMB20.68 (approximately US\$3.21) per kg, a noticeable decrease of 39.0% as compared to that of 2020.
-The main driving factor of the above industrial trends was the weakening of ASF impact in China.
-As supplies restored, hog prices experienced a rapid decline during the year.
-The total volume of imported pork in 2021 was 3.7 million tons according to the statistics of the General Administration of Customs of China.
-As the hog prices trended downwards, the level of imports changed from a year-on-year growth of 108.3% in 2020 to a year-on-year decline of 15.5% in 2021.
-The key importing regions in 2021 were the European Union (the "EU"), the U.S. and Brazil in descending order of volume.
+According to the National Bureau of Statistics of China, the total production of hogs in 2022 was 700 million heads, 4.3% higher than 671 million heads in 2021.
+The total production volume of pork was 55.4 million tons, an increase of 4.5% as compared to 53.0 million tons in the previous year.
+With reference to the statistics published by the MOA, the average hog price in 2022 was RMB19.01 (approximately US\$2.82) per kg, a decrease of 8.1% as compared to that of 2021.
+The decrease was mainly due to the continuous increase in the supply of market hogs and the relatively weak demand in view of sluggish economic growth.
+As hog prices remained at relatively low levels, the total volume of imported pork in 2022 was 1.8 million tons according to the statistics of the General Administration of Customs of China, representing a decrease of 52.6% from that of 2021.
+The key importing regions in 2022 were the EU, Brazil and the U.S. in descending order of volume.